-We will consider that you are CONSCIOUS and breathing, we will follow the following steps:
+If we consider that it is CONSCIOUS and breathing, we will follow the following steps:

-- We will leave the victim in the position we found her.
+- We will leave the victim in the position we found him.

 - We will assess any injuries or medical problems you may have.